foreversd/forever/README.md

 Returns a list of metadata objects about each process that is being run using forever.
 This method is synchronous and will return the list of metadata as such.

 ### forever.cleanup ()
-Cleans up any extraneous forever *.pid or *.fvr files that are on the target system.
+Cleans up any extraneous forever *.pid files that are on the target system.
 This method returns an EventEmitter that raises the 'cleanUp' event when complete.

 ### forever.cleanLogsSync (processes)
 Removes all log files from the root forever directory that do not belong to current running forever processes.